-Although the egg-shaped heads are the perfect choice for the Amish facial hair style, if you are willing to let your beard grow long with a shaved mustache, then you can pull off this look easily.
+Although the egg-shaped heads are the perfect choice for the Amish facial hair style, if you are willing to let your beard grow long with a shaved mustache, you can pull off this look effortlessly.

-This is not the ideal facial hair style for those employed in very strict working environments.
+This is not the ideal facial hair style for those employed in rigorous working environments.

 Do single Amish men have beards?

 Traditionally, not all Amish men can grow their beards.
-Only those who are about to get married should stop shaving their beard to let the facial hair grow out.
-In most cases, the beard growth signifies that an Amish has become a man because of him getting married.
-You can also see older single men in the Amish community who grow their beard at one point but note that the specifics for this vary on a case-to-case basis.
+Only those about to get married should stop shaving their beard to let the facial hair grow out.
+In most cases, beard growth signifies that an Amish has become a man because of his getting married.
+You can also see older single men in the Amish community who grow their beards at one point but note that the specifics for this vary on a case-to-case basis.

 What does the Amish beard say about you?

 If you grow an Amish beard, you will be glad to know that it has positive connotations.
 One thing that it can say about you is your masculinity.
 This beard style has such a masculine look that it will surely enhance your appeal.
 Aside from that, it also says something about your humility and your unique personality.